SanjaliYadav/CMSC818J-Project/README.md

 # CMSC818J-Project

+## Introduction
+This paper presents an optimized round-robin allocation strategy for reducing load imbalance.
+The proposed approach utilizes a First-In-First-Out (FIFO) buffer along with the existing hardware for round-robin allocation to allocate new tasks to processing elements (PEs) immediately after they complete their current task, reducing wait times for faster PEs.
+The FIFO buffer also stores rows in sorted order based on the number of non-zero elements, thereby enabling even workload distribution over the PEs.
+Our simulations demonstrate that the optimized solution offers lower latency and better PE utilization compared to the baseline solution in most cases.
+While the optimized solution performs similarly to the baseline in worst-case scenarios, the proposed approach offers significant improvements in most practical applications.
 ## Set Up
 - Download the Baseline and Optimized architecture jupyter notebooks and run them
 - Use the Data directory to feed the input matrices